nla/dnn-cli/README.md

 The example above uses the TFIDFVectorSpaceInputSequence which produces features based on a Term Frequency Inverse Document Frequency bag of words approach.

 Additional input sequences can be created by implementing the InputSequence interface.

+Note that if reuse-cached-sequence-data (in the training config) is set to true, the input sequence data is read from the temp directory rather than processed again.

 Record Providers
 ----------------